pkseeg/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-My name is Parker, I'm a second year PhD student in the Dartmouth College Department of Computer Science and an Innovation Program Fellow in the Dartmouth PhD Innovation Program.
-I do research at the intersection of machine learning, natural language processing and healthcare.
-I aim to develop and test novel, hybrid neural-structured systems to modernize healthcare.
+Hi!
+I’m Parker.
+I'm a second year PhD student in the [Dartmouth College Department of Computer Science](https://web.cs.dartmouth.edu/) and an Innovation Program Fellow in the [Dartmouth PhD Innovation Program](https://graduate.dartmouth.edu/academics/programs/phd-innovation-program-dartmouth).
+I do research at the intersection of ML, NLP and healthcare.
+I aim to develop and evaluate novel, hybrid neural-structured NLP systems to improve healthcare.

-I have a strong history in data science, sports analytics, and teaching.
+In addition to my research interests, I have a strong history in data science, sports (basketball/tennis) analytics, and teaching.
+I also love RPGs and cats.

-Feel free to reach out.
+Feel free to reach out (hmu on twitter).
 You can also download my {{< staticref "media/resume.pdf" "newtab" >}}current resumé here{{< /staticref >}}.